katerinaelsasser/NailDeck/README.md

 ### Online Shop Goals
 * A clear and easy to use website that anyone can use it.
 * Linking elements should link to the correct locations.
 * The website should work on all size devices (sm, md, lg).
+This includes the navigation and the features,
 * There must be a clear navigation linking all pages together.
 * Admin must be able to access both the main website and the admin page.